Hiring

 3. How would you want your customers to describe you?
 What are the top adjectives you’d love for them to use when recommending your service or product?

-4. Where do you want your business to be in 3-5 years?
+4. Where do you want your business to be in three to five years?
 Write down your targets, whether they be financial, hiring, or expansion goals.
 Now, close your eyes and imagine your team.
 Who are they?
 What kind of people helped you get there?

-5. Now write down all the top adjectives you’ve just brainstormed and whittle them down to your top 5 or 6.
+5. Now write down all the top adjectives you’ve just brainstormed and whittle them down to your top five or six.
 Once you’ve done that, write a phrase to describe why each one is important.

 Whether you’re aware of it or not, your personal values define your working culture.
 Plus, if you’re passionate about your company values, that’s one of the most effective (and authentic) sales pitches you can give when recruiting top talent.
 Your values will become a set of guidelines for hiring and evaluating the ongoing performance of your team.

-Finding people with “entrepreneurial spirits” is especially important for small teams.
-As Alexandra notes, “When challenging situations come up, they’re more likely to rise to the occasion.”
+Finding people with “entrepreneurial spirits” and mental toughness to deal with pressure is especially important for small teams.
+As Jona notes, “When challenging situations come up, they’re more likely to rise to the occasion.”
 For BrandBarr, that often means finding risk-takers.
 “We want people who have a healthy sense of fearlessness.
 People who think big and are resourceful when the resources may be tight.”

-So when it comes to interviewing, Alexandra often uses three interview questions to unearth someone’s independent and resilient attitude:
+So when it comes to interviewing, Jona often uses three interview questions to unearth independent and resilient personality traits, and get someone to share examples of grit from their own life:

-• What’s an example in your life when you didn’t listen to cultural norms?
+• What’s an example when you didn’t listen to cultural norms?
 Or challenged them?

 • Would you describe your career path as traditional?